ex-aws/ex_aws_dynamo/README.md

   region: "us-east-1"
 ```

+(also available in `config/test.exs.example`)

 Before setting the `port`, be aware that `integration_test.exs` will create and delete tables with the names `"TestUsers"`, `"Test.User"`, `"TestSeveralUsers"`, `"TestFoo"`, `"test_books"`, `"TestUsersWithRange"`, `"TestTransactions"`, `"TestTransactions2"` - be careful when setting the port, as these operations may affect your current tables if they share any of those names.

-If you do not have a running local instance of DynamoDB and/or you don't provide a `config/test.exs` file, the integration tests will hang for a few seconds before returning `invalid` - this will not interfere with the successful execution of the other tests.
+If you do not have a running local instance of DynamoDB and/or you don't provide a valid `config/test.exs` file, the integration tests will be ignored.

 ## License